butla/mountepy/README.md

 ## Examples
 **TBD**

-## Motivation
+## Motivation (as of 2015-12-30)
 * Why [Mountebank](https://github.com/bbyars/mountebank)?
 It can be deployed as standalone application, is actively developed and supports TCP mocks which can be used to simulate broken HTTP messages.
 * Why not [Pretenders](https://github.com/pretenders/pretenders)?
-Doesn't support TCP, the development doesn't seem to be active.
+Doesn't support TCP and the development doesn't seem to be really active.
 * Why not [WireMock](https://github.com/tomakehurst/wiremock)?
-I don't want to be forced to install Java to run tests and it doesn't seem to have more features than Mountebank.
+Doesn't support TCP and I don't want to be forced to install Java to run tests and it doesn't seem to have more features than Mountebank.
 * Why create a new project?
 There already is a [Python Mountebank wrapper](https://github.com/aholyoke/mountebank-python), but it doesn't offer much.

 ## Road map